Making a Case for Training Trainers…

 What you can expect from a corporate training partner

 Your training the trainer efforts will be successful with the right training development partner.
 The Training Clinic is one of the most recognized corporate training companies in the US and has over 30 years of experience helping clients achieve success with practical and useful training.
 The Training Clinic provides 1-5 day train the trainer workshops and certifications for instructors who teach soft skills (customer service, supervisory skills, interpersonal skills, etc.) and for trainers who teach more technical, job-specific skills like safety training.
 When we come on-site we customize our workshops in two ways.
 First, we customize the workshop content to meet the instructional objectives of the client.
 Second, we customize examples in the exercises to make them specific to the services the client provides.
 There is typically no charge for this level of customization.

 Our signature courses include Facilitate Training with Impact!, Effective On-the-Job Training, Designing Effective Training Programs, Transition to Performance Consulting and Managing the Training Function for Bottom Line Results.

-We begin crafting a train the trainer by completing a brief needs assessment to ensure the train the trainer program received is "on target' and personalized to the organization's needs, including timeframe.
+We begin crafting a train the trainer by completing a brief needs assessment to ensure the train the trainer program received is "on target' and personalized to the organization's needs, including a timeframe.
 We believe in learning by doing, not just by listening.
 All of our workshops require a high level of participation by the learner.
-Transfer of skills to the workplace is stressed through action planning during each workshop.
-Methods of presentation include micro-lectures, discussions, case studies, non-threatening role plays, exercises, practice, video and inventories.
+The transfer of skills to the workplace is stressed through action planning during each workshop.
+Methods of presentation include micro-lectures, discussions, case studies, non-threatening role-plays, exercises, practice, video, and inventories.
 Class exercises and case studies are customized to the client's industry, again typically at no additional charge to the client.
 Our content is current, reliable and fresh and incorporates our own research, “state of the art” practices in the industry and feedback from clients, past participants and our instructors.

 Build a high quality, local training team and improve leadership skills…